roggc/rsc-layout/README.md

-# RSC + SSR + RCC setup
+# RSC

-This is a setup for development with RSC (React Server Components) plus SSR (Server Side Rendering) plus RCC (React Client Components).
+This is a setup for development with RSC (React Server Components), without SSR (Server Side Rendering).

 ## How to install and run the project.